-- McKinsey tells us that digital disruption is impacting industry after industry, and organizations just can’t keep pace.
+- McKinsey tells us that digital disruption impacts industry after industry, and organizations just can’t keep pace.

 - Continuous training is essential, expensive, yet ineffective.
 Given the rate of digital change today, traditional training methods don’t cut it.
 This has created a digital skills crisis on a global scale.

-- User acquisition gets harder and harder, while customers become more picky about their experiences and more prone to “serial switching”.
+- User acquisition gets harder and harder, while customers become pickier about their experiences and more prone to “serial switching.”

-Digital Adoption Solutions, like WalkMe’s DAP, are the future of employee productivity and retention, customer acquisition and care, not to mention organizational agility and competitiveness.
+Digital Adoption platforms, like WalkMe’s DAP, are the future of employee productivity and retention, customer acquisition and care, not to mention organizational agility and competitiveness.

-WalkMe’s DAP is already used by over 2,000 enterprises across all industries.
-But the demand for such an enterprise-class guidance, engagement, insights, and automation platform to improve digital adoption is only going to increase.
+Over 2,000 enterprises across all industries already use WalkMe’s DAP.
+But the demand for such enterprise-class guidance, engagement, insights, and automation platforms to improve digital adoption will only increase.

-Boosting employee productivity and customer engagement is the key to businesses fullying enjoying their digital assets.
+Boosting employee productivity and customer engagement is the key to businesses fully enjoying their digital assets.
 This has become evident in Gartner’s recognition of the DAS category.